Status dog: History

 Throughout the ages, dogs have been used as tools for violence.
-As early as 7th century BC, there is historical evidence of weapon dogs being utilized by the Roman army.
+As early as 7th century BC, there is historical evidence of weapon dogs being utilised by the Roman army.
 Varying historical circumstances began to build negative connotation with specific breeds, starting with bloodhounds in the 19th century.
 Bloodhounds received heavy criticism in America due to their involvement with tracking down runaways during the slavery era.
 The same fate awaited the Doberman breed, which initially were in high regard during the 1900s as symbols of nobility and trust.
 Their reputation plummeted once photographs emerged of German concentration camps during World War II, featuring Nazi officers and their Doberman pets.
 Government propaganda and popular media started portraying this breed, along with Rottweilers and German Shepherds, as 'demon dogs'.

-Arguably the most notorious of status dogs, the pit bull, can be traced back to the Middle Ages.
+Arguably the most notorious of status dogs, the pit bull type, can be traced back to the Middle Ages.
 This species was achieved through centuries of selective breeding, a method by which humans intentionally select animals with desirable physical traits to reproduce.
 The pit bull was made to be vicious, in order to be used for bull-baiting during the 1800s.
 The sport was eventually banned, which in turn resulted in a new blood sport, dog fighting.

 This trend ultimately created the infamous public image of the pit bull, thus making way for street gangs to take advantage of it by adopting the use of pit bulls as symbols of strength and ferocity during the 1960s.
 Their image became worse in 1987, when a young boy was attacked and killed by a pit bull in California.
 Major magazine publications, like Sports Illustrated and Time, initiated the introduction of laws across the US banning specific dog breeds after running issues with pit bulls on the front cover, with titles such as "Beware of this dog" and "Time Bomb On Legs".
-In 1991, an incident similar to the pit bull mauling in California 1987 occurred in the UK, where a girl of six years was hospitalized after being mauled by a pit bull while playing outside in a park, which ultimately led to the Dangerous Dogs Act.
+In 1991, an incident similar to the pit bull mauling in California 1987 occurred in the UK, where a girl of six years was hospitalised after being mauled by a pit bull while playing outside in a park, which ultimately led to the Dangerous Dogs Act.